mlallan1307/cs414-f17-801-skynet/Documentation/Use Cases/UC06- Create Equipment.md

 6a.
 Equipment name is already in use.

-1. System notifies manager that this equipment exists and asks if the manager would like to go to **UC07**.
+1. System notifies manager that this equipment exists.

- 1a.
-If yes, switch to **UC07**.

- 1b.
-If no, dismiss notification.

 **Special Requirements:**